Where did I go: Day Trip from Dubrovnik to Montenegro

 History of Budva dates back 2500 years.
-The old town have a lot of Venetian architecture and dates back 400 years.
+The old town has a lot of Venetian architecture and dates back 400 years.

 We spent a bit of time walking around the old town of Budva.
 It is similar to many other old towns in this part of the World – small castle with battlements, several churches and narrow streets.
-But Budva is a lot smaller that other similar towns we’ve been to, but it is also quieter.
+Budva is a lot smaller that other similar towns we’ve been to, and quieter.

 Today, Budva is becoming increasingly popular as beach destination.
 As a result, a lot of new development is happening, and the old town is in danger of losing itself among the new sky scrapers.